Publish Novellas 23 June 2021

 He turns to the voice from across the room.
 Tafari Sadik, a male nurse and friend, has also come for a tea break.

 “Was your surgery successful, Dr. Kassa?”
 Tafari asks.

 “Pretty good,” Dr. Kassa replies, while taking a sip.

 Tafari selects an herbal tea.

 “Tafari!”
-Dr. Kassa says.
-The nurse turns towards the doctor still peering through the window.
-“I don’t know why, but my heart is beating strangely.”
+Dr. Kassa calls out.
+The nurse turns towards him, still peering through the window.
+“I‘m not sure why, but my heart is beating strangely.”